markusmobius/go-trafilatura/README.md

 ## Comparison with Other Go Packages

+The comparisons in this section are historical, from May 2025.
+They are not measurements of the v2.2.0 update.
+Current verification on the same 960-document corpus is recorded in [UPSTREAM.md](UPSTREAM.md).

 As far as we know, currently there are three content extractors built for Go:

 - [Go-DomDistiller][dom-distiller]